marccvzs/striveworks-take-home/README.md

 Components:

+Header
-    Header - It has a simple input field in the header along with a file upload button.
+It has a simple input field in the header along with a file upload button.
 These components render client side due to click event nature of them.
 On upload, the click event calls a route hander to upload the file to an image server.
 The images are also stored in a database.
+The search input field works as mostly a server component.
+On submit a server action is fired that redirects the user to the image they input

 Routes:
     /upload - method: POST
-    /delete - method: DELETE
+    /image/${id} - method: DELETE
     /images - method: GET
-    /image - method: GET
+    /image/${name} - method: GET

 ## Getting Started